-Guinean army forces have massacred over 150 unarmed people who were protesting on Monday against the country’s unelected leader.
-The head of the military Moussa Dadis Camara leads the Western African country.
-He seized power in a coup following the death of longtime dictator Lansana Conté in December.
-Protests broke out in the capital Conakry after it seemed likely that Camara would stand as a candidate in a presidential election postponed to January.
+Guinean army forces have massacred over 150 unarmed people protesting on Monday against the country’s unelected leader.
+The head of the military Moussa Dadis Camara seized power in a coup following the death of longtime dictator Lansana Conté in December.
+Protests broke out in the capital Conakry after it seemed likely Camara would stand as a candidate in a presidential election postponed to January.
 Opponents are demanding he honour a longstanding pledge to stand aside and transition Guinea to civilian rule (photo of arrest in Conakry by AFP via Al Jazeera).

-By the middle of the afternoon Donka Hospital in Conakry had admitted hundreds of people with bullet wounds and injuries from beatings.
-A number of women taking part in the demonstration were stripped naked and sexually assaulted by security forces who also went on a looting rampage across town.
-The usual suspects such as the UN, the EU, the AU and the US all expressed their condemnation of the massacre but none are likely to act against what is usually deemed “a domestic matter”.
+By the middle of the afternoon Donka Hospital in Conakry had admitted hundreds with bullet wounds and injuries from beatings.
+A number of women in the demonstration were stripped naked and sexually assaulted by security forces who also went on a looting rampage.
+The UN, the EU, the AU and the US all expressed their condemnation of the massacre but none are likely to act against “a domestic matter”.
 Of more interest is the attitude of the the international mining companies who stand to make large amounts of money in the country.

-But Guinea’s relationship with the Russian giant UC RUSAL is not so healthy.
-Russian billionaire Oleg Deripaska’s company are in a row with a Guinean court which has taken ownership of a mine away from them.
+Guinea’s relationship with the Russian giant UC RUSAL is not so healthy.
+Russian billionaire Oleg Deripaska’s company are in a row with a Guinean court.
 The court cancelled the sale in 2006 of the Friguia refinery which UC RUSAL had bought for $20 million, far below independent valuations of $250 million.
 Russia is claiming the refinery is now their legitimate property.

 But the latest protests have made Guinea vulnerable too.
 Camara is playing for high stakes.
 Though the country remains an economic basket case, he and his cronies can earn millions in company kickbacks.
 But he needs the big companies to stay.
 If he cannot control the streets they will take their mining dollars elsewhere.
 For Guinea’s millions of desperately poor neither outcome will help them much.